EladLevyDev/Android-Must-Know/README.md

 # Android-Must-Know
-A collection of popular libraries used in Android development This Git will be updated with new content & useful stuff every week
+A collection of popular libraries used in Android development <br>
+This Git will be updated with new content & useful stuff every week

 ## Android